wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    ## Global Admin Account

-   <strong>Global Administrators</strong>, aka Company Administrators, in Azure AD have access to <strong>all services</strong> that use Azure Active Directory identities like Microsoft 365 security center, Microsoft 365 compliance center, Exchange Online, SharePoint Online, and Skype for Business Online.
+   <strong>Global Administrators</strong>, aka Company Administrators, in Azure AD have access to <strong>all services</strong> that use AAD identities like Microsoft 365 security center, Microsoft 365 compliance center, Exchange Online, SharePoint Online, and Skype for Business Online.

    PROTIP: Don't use that account regularly and set an Activity Alert when it is used.
 Have no MFA on it.
 Have 2-5 global admins. <a target="_blank" href="https://www.youtube.com/watch?v=vZ9uQtO7mSU&list=PLWag0-UcFD4HacGTnNVUzUMIsIF1CXySQ&index=2">VIDEO</a>